 Insight and analysis of factors driving prices.

-NR and SBR are substitutes in the production of tyres for the automotive industry and their price movements impact each other.
+Natural rubber (NR) prices also rose sharply towards the end of June, with the SMR 20 tyre grade NR rising to $1,800/tonne FOB Malaysia, up from around $1,660/tonne FOB Malaysia in early June.
+NR and SBR are substitutes for each other in the production of tyres for the automotive industry and their price movements tend to impact each other.

 ICIS provides pricing information, news and analysis for all major petrochemical and chemical markets, including Styrene butadiene rubber.